dotnet-websharper/ClipboardAPI/README.md

 4. Open the hosted demo to see the Sample project in action:
    [https://dotnet-websharper.github.io/ClipboardAPI/](https://dotnet-websharper.github.io/ClipboardAPI/)

-## Why Use the Clipboard API

-The Clipboard API allows web applications to interact with the system clipboard for improved user experience.
-Key benefits include:

-1. **Copy and Paste Support**: Read and write clipboard contents programmatically.
-2. **Enhanced Productivity**: Enable seamless clipboard interactions within web applications.
-3. **Security and Permissions**: Ensure proper clipboard access based on user permissions.
-4. **Asynchronous API**: Handle clipboard operations efficiently using promises.

-**Note:** Clipboard access may require user permission, depending on the browser and context.

-Integrating the Clipboard API with WebSharper allows developers to build interactive and efficient applications in F#.

 ## How to Use the Clipboard API

 ### Example Usage